Hannah-Sten/TeXiFy-IDEA/README.md

 \end{theorem}
 ```

-#### SumatraPDF inverse search: _Error launching IDEA.
-No JVM installation found_
-* Please make sure you have a 32-bit JDK installed.
-This solved the issue before ([#104](https://github.com/Ruben-Sten/TeXiFy-IDEA/issues/104)).
-If installing a 32-bit JDK is resolving the problem for you, please report this on the issue tracker.

 #### The Equation Preview does not work

 Make sure you have installed the dependencies, instructions are in the [Equation Preview](#equation-preview) section.